 She learned that the red blotches are called purpura and are formed from white blood cells in the skin.
 Even the symptoms of her heavy feet, toes, and lower legs, ringing in the ears, and the difficulty swallowing were all related to her EGPA.
 Risa learned that all these seemingly unrelated symptoms were all part of the puzzle her care team needed to solve to get to the proper diagnosis.

 EGPA affects about 5,000 people in the US.
 The disease is characterized by asthma, inflammation of blood vessels (vasculitis), and an increase in eosinophils, white blood cells that are a normal part of the immune system.
-In EGPA, the eosinophils become dysregulated and affect different parts of the body.
+In EGPA, the eosinophils adversely affect different parts of the body.
+Inflamed blood vessels can reduce or stop blood flow, which may cause damage to tissue and organs.
+An eosinophil count that is >10% of a white blood cell count can help identify patients with EGPA.

 The EGPA diagnosis brought relief to Risa and her husband Mike because they finally knew what was happening in Risa’s body.
 They also learned EGPA has no cure, but that with the right treatment and a multidisciplinary care team Risa could manage her disease.